 200 – page loads okay!
 The status code you ultimately would always want.

 301 – permanent redirect.
 Whenever you want to permanently redirect your customer to another page when they land on an individual page, you’ll want to use this 301 redirect rule.
 Most SEO experts agree that using this 301 redirect will pass 90-99% of authority over.

 302 – temporary redirect.
 Used in cases like when someone fails at logging in, or you’re hitting the language button on a website to switch over.
 There aren’t many SEO’s who will use this, but it’s important to know it’s available to you and how it’ll apply to different use cases.

 404 – page not found.
 One of the most common error pages or status pages you’ll see on the internet.
 It means that we weren’t able to get to that page and were not able to find it.
 Some SEO’s see this as an opportunity to enhance a user’s experience by getting creative with their 404 pages like Airbnb.

-410 – page gone.
-Means that the page is gone and will be available again.
+410 – page is gone.
+This means that the page is gone and will be available again.
 Most SEO’s won’t need to use this, but once again it’s good to know and be aware of it.

 500 – server error.
 It means there is a problem with your server, and you will need to take a look and debug it or talk to your webmaster.